International Day of Women and Girls in Science: United Kingdom

 The Government of the United Kingdom is an active supporter of the International Day of Women and Girls, and actively promotes it through its Government agencies.
 Notably, the United Kingdom's Foreign, Commonwealth and Development Office actively promoted and stated the United Kingdom's commitment to supporting women and girls in STEM through its social media channels for the 2022 commemoration and through interviews with leading British female scientists in 2021.

 Other recognition

-Globally, non-government and corporate organisations have also recognised the International Day of Women and Girls in Science through their own initiatives to promote the role of females in STEM.
+Globally, non-government and corporate organizations have also recognized the International Day of Women and Girls in Science through their own initiatives to promote the role of females in STEM.
 Selected examples have been highlighted below.